RummanShahriar/CGPA_calculator/README.md

 # CGPA_calculator
+### Features
-### This will help students to count their expected cgpa for the following semester
+1. This will help students to count their expected CGPA for the following semester
+2. Predict upcoming possible and impossible cgpa according to their previous results